hvasbath/pyrocko.org-website/source/index.rst

     :align: left

 Fault ruptures and volcanic plumbing systems are complex and highly interactive processes which take place in heterogeneous composition of the Earth’s crust.
-To intuitively study the complexities, we developed a graphical tool to interact and link observed surface displacements with a selection of synthetic deformation sources.
+To intuitively study the complexities, we developed a graphical tool to interact and link observed surface displacements with deformation sources.
 This may guide as a first measure and constrain future finite numerical optimisation.
-Talpa, the mole, provides interfaces to different displacement codes and models:
+Talpa, the mole, provides interfaces to different displacement codes and models, one beeing ``pyrocko.gf``.

-* Point and finite pyrocko.gf sources; layered half-space
-* Okada rectangular dislocation source; homogeneous elastic half-space (Okada, 1985)
-* I Triaxial ellisoidal source, compound dislocation model; homogeneous elastic half-space

 .. raw:: html